 Stiffness of material is the measure of a material’s ability to return to its original form after being acted on by an external force.
 It refers to the material’s ability to resist external forces and still return to its original form.

 These forces include bending, stretching, and other forms of strain.
 It can also be referred to as the rigidity of a material.
 This is its ability to resist deformation.
 Stiffness is closely related to elastic or flexible materials.
 The more flexible a material is, the lesser the stiffness.

 In general, stiffness is the total measure of the amount of deflection caused by the load on the material.
 Engineers often associate a value known as Young Modulus “E” for Stiffness.

 Knowing the properties of materials is important for your part design.
 If you need any suggestions about the material selection to create high-quality parts, RapidDirect is your best partner.

 When it comes to stiffness vs. strength, it is easy to confuse things.
 It often appears to logic that if a material is stiff, it is strong enough to withstand force and support load without breaking.
 However, this is not the case as “stronger” does not necessarily mean “stiffer.”

 A material’s strength and its stiffness properties are not directly related.
 This is evident when these materials of varying stiffness and strength properties are exposed to external forces.
 The properties of the stiff material may allow it to return to its original shape after taking on several forms to take on the force.

-On the other hand, a strong material does not change the form.
+On the other hand, a strong material does not change its form.
 It either resists the force, or it deforms permanently if the force is greater than its tensile strength.
 This can be confusing to mere logic because resistance to physical deformation is a key part of defining both strength and stiffness.
 However, the material can break easily if it has low strength.
-However, if it has low stiffness, it can deflect a high load.
+If it has low stiffness, it can deflect a high load.